Michigan returning to Sweet 16 after toppling Florida 64-49

-Michigan outscored the Gators 13-5 to end the game and finished with authority as Isaiah Livers and Poole thrilled their scoring section with thunderous dunks.
+Jordan Poole scored 19 points and the Wolverines took charge in the final minutes as Florida became the eighth Michigan opponent to fail to crack 50 points.
+Charles Matthews said the emphasis on defense began last summer.

+“Guys playing one-on-one sun-up to sundown,” he said.
+“Nobody wanted to get embarrassed and get talked about the next day.”

-The matchup was a meeting of two of the nation’s highest-ranked defenses and produced rag-tag play.
+The matchup of two of the nation’s highest-ranked defenses often produced rag-tag play.
 Florida played its usual combination defenses and caused confusion — Ignas Brazdeikis had an entry pass intended for him sail right past him out of bounds, and the 7-foot-1 Jon Teske fumbled the ball down low repeatedly as the Gators swatted at it.

-Even so, the Gators were never able to slow Poole enough or overcome their poor shooting.
+Even so, the Gators couldn’t slow Poole, who made four 3-pointers, or overcome their poor shooting.

+“I thought they were super disruptive on the defensive end,” said Jalen Hudson, who led the Gators with 11 points.
+“It was pretty hard for us to get into the lane and really shake them.”

 Zavier Simpson had nine points, nine rebounds and nine assists, while Teske had eight points to go with 10 rebounds.